NHSCFA Standing financial instructions

 Within these SFIs, a scheme of delegated authority is present to ensure that only designated officers authorise procurement activity, and the entering into of contracts.

-Officers should consult with Strategic Sourcing at the
+Officers should consult with Strategic Sourcing at the NHS BSA for procurement guidance as required.

 Under the PCRs 2015, the value of a contract must be estimated by reference to the contractually committed spend over the life of the contract.
 This is the total annual value of the contract multiplied by the number of years in the contract, including, but not limited to, all extensions, options, variations and start-up costs (this is Total Contract Value), excluding VAT.